ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 processing library, with some level of regression testing, that can be easily built and used.

-Of course, the testing could (and should go) much deeper, as a number of corner cases have not been covered in the interest of space in this learning path.
-The interested reader is encouraged to experiment, add more functions ... and tests ;-)
+The testing could (and should) go much deeper, as a number of corner cases have not been covered.

+You can continue to add more functions (and more tests).